 The journey to ZDHC conformance begins with the chemical manufacturer uploading their product portfolio onto the ZDHC Gateway.
-This process is effectively the chemical company’s self-declaration, that their Gateway listed products are conformant to the limits specified in the ZDHC MRSL V2.0, entitling them to achieve Level 0 ZDHC conformance for a limited time period.
+This process is effectively the chemical company’s commitment that their Gateway listed products are conformant to the limits specified in the ZDHC MRSL V3.1.

-In order to achieve a higher level of ZDHC conformance, chemical manufacturers are required to engage with a ZDHC Accepted Certification Standard, such as Chem-MAP.
+In order to achieve ZDHC conformance, chemical manufacturers are required to engage with a ZDHC Approved MRSL Certifier, such as Chem-MAP.

 The Chem-MAP programme for chemical manufacturers enables chemical companies to become ZDHC certified, to Level 1, Level 2 and Level 3.

 Chemical companies who engage in the Chem-MAP programme, with the aim of achieving ZDHC conformance for their products, are required to undertake the appropriate chemical management module(s) to achieve their desired level of conformance:

 To achieve ZDHC Conformance Level 1, your business will need to complete:

 To achieve ZDHC Conformance Level 2, your business will need to complete:

 To achieve ZDHC Conformance Level 3, your business will need to complete: